Gregory of Sinai

 The mind should be in the heart — a distinctive feature of the third method of prayer.

-By the fourteenth century, the hesychast tradition faced an unusual problem: the practice had become rare in proportion to the teaching about it.
-Libraries of monasteries across the Byzantine world held the writings of Evagrios and Maximos and John Klimakos and dozens of other masters of inner prayer.
-But the living transmission — the actual practice of hesychia as a cultivated art, the specific techniques for gathering the scattered attention, descending the mind into the heart, and sustaining the invocation of the divine Name — had become something people read about more than something they knew from experience.
+By the fourteenth century, the hesychast tradition had accumulated an extraordinary library of practical wisdom.
+Libraries across the Byzantine world held the writings of Evagrios and Maximos and John Klimakos and dozens of other masters of inner prayer.
+But the living transmission — the actual practice of hesychia as a cultivated art, the specific techniques for gathering the scattered attention, descending the mind into the heart, sustaining the invocation of the divine Name — had become something people read about more than something they knew from experience.

 Gregory of Sinai, born around 1265 on the Aegean coast of Asia Minor, spent the first part of his adult life looking for what the books described.

 He was captured by Turkish pirates as a young man and ransomed to Cyprus, where he became a monk.
-From Cyprus he traveled to Mount Sinai — the ancient monastic center from which he takes his name — and from there to Crete.
+From Cyprus he traveled to Mount Sinai and from there to Crete.
 It was in Crete that something decisive happened: he met an elder named Arsenios who actually knew the practice of noetic prayer, the prayer of the heart.
 Arsenios had received a living transmission.
 Gregory received it from him and began to practice.

 What he discovered, and what he would spend the rest of his life transmitting, was not a new doctrine.
 It was a rediscovery of something very old that had been technically described many times but practically neglected.
 The difference between reading about prayer and actually doing it, as Gregory had learned from Arsenios and would teach to hundreds of others, was enormous.